AhmedMahmoudAhmedMahmoud/Final-Project-Sensor-Fusion-and-Object-Tracking/README.md

 [License](LICENSE.md)

 ## Step 1
-##implementing Extended Kalman Filter to track a single real-world target
+Implementing Extended Kalman Filter to track a single real-world target

 The F function returns the system matrix F, which describes the state transition from one time step to the next.
 The Q function returns the process noise covariance Q

 The predict function takes a track object and predicts the state and estimation error covariance to the next time step